thejasvibr/the_cocktail_party_nightmare/README.md

 The ```-dest_folder``` argument refers to the destination folder for all the simulation outputs.

 The ```-numCPUS``` refers to the number of CPUs that are to be used to run the simulations in parallel.
 Simulations with larger group sizes (>50 bats) can be intensive and noticeable if other programs are running alongside the simulations.
 It may then be wise to limit the number of CPUs that are being used for the simulations.
-The number of CPUs defaults to the total number available on the device if not specified.
+If the ```-numCPUs``` parameter is not defined the value defaults to the total number available on the device if not specified (typically 4 for your average laptop/PC).

 #### What a succesful simulation initiation looks like :
 ![](docs_imgs/succesful_run.png)